ScottsC0de/social-api/README.md

 - [Questions](#questions-id)

 ## <a id="description-id"></a>Description
-This project was created to utilize MongoDB and Mongooes ODM to manage a social media database.
-Mongoose is MonogDB handles NoSQL type data inside of applications, meaning the data is unorganized and unrelated.
-NoSQL is the polar opposite of a relational database that uses SQL.
-Using a back-end geared toward handling a social media app's data, we can take in an infinite amount of random users (who have thoughts, friends, and reactions) that need to be tracked but in no structured way.
-Using Insomnia, the routing of such an app is demonstrated.
-Please refer to the video link below
+This project was created to utilize *MongoDB* and *Mongoose ODM* to create, read, update, & delete (**manange**) a social media apps database using a 'Social Media API' created from scratch.
+Mongoose is a JavaScript object modeler that handles JavaScript code & MongoDB/NoSQL data inside of applications. *NoSQL* means the data is unorganized and unrelated.
+It is the polar opposite of a relational database that uses SQL.
+Using these back-end technologies that are geared toward handling a social media apps data, we can take in an infinite amount of random users (who have thoughts, friends, and reactions) that need to be tracked & stored but in no structured way.
+In this case, however, we will only be using a couple of users to demonstrate how they are created, accessed & changed.
+Using *Express.js* & *Insomnia*, the routing and navigation of such a database is visually demonstrated.
+Please refer to the video link directly below

-> Full visual demonstration:
+> <strong>Full visual demonstration:<strong>

 ## <a id="newtech-id"></a>New Tech Learned